Skip links

 July 14, 2023

 Satish Dhawan Space Centre, India.
 The LVM3 M4 rocket launches the Chandrayaan-3 mission to the Moon.
-It is competing with the Russian Luna-25 mission, which, despite being launched several days later, is scheduled to land two days earlier than the Indian mission; this is due
+It competes with the Russian Luna-25 mission, which, despite launching several days later, is scheduled to land two days earlier than the Indian mission; this is due to Chandrayaan-3’s

 April 20, 2023